torproject/tor/doc/HACKING/GettingStartedRust.md

 Strive to change the C API as little as possible.

-We are currently targetting Rust stable.
+We are currently targeting Rust stable.
 (See `CodingStandardsRust.md` for more details.)

 It is on our TODO list to try to cultivate good